theforeman/theforeman.org/_posts/2018-05-23-getting-foreman-search-results-into-your-puppet-manifest.md

  * You installed Foreman with `foreman-installer`.
 And so, you can simply copy `/usr/share/foreman-installer/modules/foreman/lib/puppet/parser/functions/foreman.rb` into your module managing `/etc/hosts`.
  * Otherwise, you can [download the function foreman()](https://github.com/theforeman/puppet-foreman/blob/master/lib/puppet/parser/functions/foreman.rb) and use it into your module managing `/etc/hosts`.
  * Probably a better way is to create a module named like `foreman-libs` containing the function `foreman()`.
 Add this module in your list of imported modules.
-To be imported by Foreman, remember that a module must contain a file `manifests/init.pp` and not contain errors (like those reported by `puppet parser validate <file.pp>`).

 It is also possible to write your own function to query [the API](https://theforeman.org/documentation) in a way that fits your needs.